-Rochester Community and Technical College is accredited by The Higher Learning Commission: A Commission of the North Central Association of Colleges and Schools.
+Rochester Community and Technical College is accredited by The Higher Learning Commission.

 An articulation agreement for Art, Associate in Fine Arts Degree Program has been established between RCTC and Minnesota State University, Mankato.
-Articulation agreements for the Graphic Design AS Degree Program and the Interaction Design AS Degree Program have been established with Minnesota State University, Moorhead.
+Articulation agreements for the Graphic Design AS Degree Program and the Web Design AS Degree Program have been established with Minnesota State University, Moorhead.